Global City Importance Model

 Version 15.1 (Mid January 2025)

-• Scoring weights adjusted: Cultural weightings slightly increased, Demographic weightings slightly decreased.
+• Scoring weights adjusted: Cultural weights slightly increased, Demographic weights slightly decreased.

 Version 15.0 (Early January 2025)

-• Switched to tiered rating system for clearer delineation of peer cities.
+• Switched away from raw scores to “A, B, C” rating system for clearer delineation of peer cities and improved readability.

 • Scoring weights adjusted for better balance.
-Economic weighting reduced; Political, Demographic, and Cultural weightings increased.
+Economic weights reduced; Political, Demographic, and Cultural weights increased.
 (No single dimension exceeds 30% now.)

 • “Visitation” scoring dimension removed, with its inputs migrated into the Demographic and Cultural dimensions.